mythiculs/HSV-Pack/README.md

 This HSV Pack is there for anyone who wants a HSV and does not know what to choose.
 There is over 150 of them, so choose whatever you need.
 This pack is required to be used on version 1.39.1.
+If you want me to add any you think is good, contact my Discord mythiculs and I'll give it a look.

 ## Installation